EnnieAyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 17-hidethisword- inverts a search
 - 18-letteronly- search for lines starting with numbers only
 - 19-AZ- replaces all occurences of letters
+- 20-hiago- deletes all occurences of a letter